-One of the first things that, especially, expatriate parents would like to know when moving to a new country is the type of schools available.
-For this reason alone, Hausples has taken the initiative to provide this information in the best light possible, as a guide.
+One of the first things that expatriate parents would like to know when moving to a new country is the type of schools available.
+Hausples has taken the initiative to provide this information as a guide to schools in PNG.

 PNG’s Education System

 Papua New Guinea's education system commands a funny history, in terms of being highly regionalized, owing to its current development in different missionary systems.

 Surprisingly, however, school attendance and the rate of literacy is at an all-time low, even when compared to other Oceania countries.

 About two-thirds of all school-aged children attend school, of which a slightly smaller number of this figure represents girls.
 Under the new Marape-Basil led government, the free education policy has been replaced with a new one that will see parents paying for school fees from Grade 1 up to Grade 10.
 From Grade 11 onwards, the responsibility becomes that of the provincial governments.
 Even a student loan option is in place for pupils who make it into universities.

 The education system comes in three levels: primary, secondary and tertiary.
 Primary education begins with instructions for Grades 1 to 8.
 Students who pass the Grade 8 exams make it to the Secondary level, and further on to Higher Education if they pass the Grade 12 exams.

 Worthy of note, the Secondary level has two parts: a lower secondary that caters to grades 9 and 10 students, while the upper secondary comprises years 11 to 12.
 Students who pass the year 12 exams are eligible for Higher Education in tertiary institutions.